 You won’t earn $3,000 overnight when you become a blogger, but if you do your research, stay true to yourself, and use your resources, it can happen.
 When I first started, I never dreamed I would enjoy it as much as I do or make even close to the income I make from blogging.
 Not only that, but it’s been one of the easiest jobs I’ve ever done.
 If I can do it, I promise you can, too.

 If you’re ready to start a blog, it helps to plan a few months in advance so you can bring in some money and bridge the gap.
-One of the best books I picked up on the subject of blogging was How to Blog for Profit: Without Selling Your Soul by Ruth Soukup.
+One of the best guides I picked up on the subject of blogging was The First 10 Steps to a Profitable Blog.
 Then, when I saved up enough, I joined the Elite Blog Academy, which helped me learn from other bloggers and figure out how to earn money blogging.

 I’m not a tech-savvy person and I never even thought of myself as an entrepreneur.
 I just had a goal: I really wanted to stay home with my kids, so I knew I needed to figure out ways to earn money to help make that happen.